Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting: Derivation of Counting Precision and Recall

 and provided that $\tilde{c} = \text{FN}^\text{pos} + \text{TP}^\text{pos}$, we also have

-\item For the negative image (the bottom one in the mosaic), the situation is simpler, given that all the contributions inferred by the model are FPs, as the TPs are identically zero, and thus also the FNs:
+\item For the negative image (the bottom part of the mosaic), the situation is simpler, given that all the contributions inferred by the model are FPs, as the TPs are identically zero, and thus also the FNs:

 \end{itemize}